 A discussion on the Scottish Beekeepers forums last year (and the price of foundation) prompted me to try foundationless frames.
 The general principle is that you build standard brood frames, reinforced with horizontal wires or fishing line, containing only a narrow starter strip of foundation.
 The bees build new comb, incorporating the strengthening wire or fishing line, without being constrained to the cell dimensions of the underlying foundation.
 The starter strip encourages them to build comb in the orientation you want.
+Without starter strips as guides it can be a bit of a free for all.

 First impressions are very positive.
 During routine comb replacement or a Bailey comb change the frames have been drawn out very well, with beautiful near-white comb.
 The fishing line has been incorporated as intended and the comb appears reasonably robust – with the caveat that there have been no really hot days yet which can make the comb much softer.
 This shouldn’t be an issue once they’ve raised a couple of rounds of brood in it.
 The bees join the foundation to the side bars but often leave gaps at the bottom corners and/or along the bottom bars of the frames.
 They build a lot more drone comb, though the amount varies and reflects the strength of the colony.
 Very strong colonies seem to build much more drone comb, whereas nucs do not.
 I presume this is the bees regulating the colony composition as they want.
 The only problem I can foresee here is that drone brood removal will be less easy from one of these frames than by simply slicing off a lump of brace comb built on the bottom of a shallow frame.